jamesgeraghty/compsys_assignment_2/README.md

 The WIA platform is used to display data collected from the Raspberry Pi and sense hat.
 A widget is displays the data, this is then published on the HTML page.
 The data collected is saved in json file.
 This is then downloaded and import to a MongoDB, various queries can be used to get make a more details analysis of the  data collected.
 A HTTP request triggers

 IFTTT is used to create webhooks that allows the data collected from the Raspberry Pi to trigger various smart home devices.
-When the temperature in the room goes below 25 degrees, this causes the smart plug that is connected to a radiator to turn on.
+When the temperature in the room goes below 17 degrees, this causes the smart plug that is connected to a radiator to turn on.
 An email is also sent to the user to notify the user.
-When is motion is detected by the PIR motion sensor, the smart build is triggered.
+When is motion is detected by the PIR motion sensor, the smart bulb is triggered.
+When the temperature goes above 25 the smart buld is turned off.

 ![](images/live%20stream.png)